firstclassrl/Maurizio/APPLICA_MIGRAZIONE_DATABASE.md

 -- Add new fields to tasks table
 ALTER TABLE tasks
 ADD COLUMN IF NOT EXISTS note TEXT,
-ADD COLUMN IF NOT EXISTS parte TEXT,
+ADD COLUMN IF NOT EXISTS cliente TEXT,
 ADD COLUMN IF NOT EXISTS controparte TEXT;

 -- Add comments for documentation
 COMMENT ON COLUMN tasks.note IS 'Additional notes for the task';
-COMMENT ON COLUMN tasks.parte IS 'Client or party involved in the case';
+COMMENT ON COLUMN tasks.cliente IS 'Client involved in the case';
 COMMENT ON COLUMN tasks.controparte IS 'Opposing party in the case';
 ```